SummaryRead the full fact sheet

 Treatment for breast cancer

-Treatment options for breast cancer include surgery, radiotherapy, chemotherapy and hormone therapy.
+Treatment options for breast cancer include surgery, radiotherapy, chemotherapy, targeted therapy and hormone-blocking therapy.
 Usually, more than one is used.
 Treatment for breast cancer in men is similar to (and as effective as) the treatment for breast cancer in women.

 Treatment depends on several factors, including: